telerik/blazor-docs/components/document-processing/words.md

 	* The API allows you create custom styles and use them throughout the document.
 	* [List styles](https://docs.telerik.com/devtools/document-processing/libraries/radwordsprocessing/concepts/lists).

+* [**Content Controls**](https://docs.telerik.com/devtools/document-processing/libraries/radwordsprocessing/model/content-controls/content-controls): Content controls or Structured Document Tags (SDT) enable users to add specific semantics to part of the document: restricting input, modifying editing behavior etc. This functionality allows adding of checkboxes, combo boxes and other controls to the document as well.

 ## Features:

 * [**Mail Merge**](https://docs.telerik.com/devtools/document-processing/libraries/radwordsprocessing/editing/mail-merge): Provides ability to produce personalized documents from a template holding fixed content merged with variable data from a data source (database or any other collection of data items).